Assessment and Compliance Checks: A guide for Statistics Producers

 Value is a product of the interface between the statistics or numerical information and those who use them as a basis for forming judgements.

-It is the statistics producer’s responsibility to maintain compliance with the standards expected of National Statistics.
+It is the statistics producer’s responsibility to maintain compliance with the standards of the Code.
 If they become concerned about whether statistics are still meeting the appropriate standards, they should discuss any concerns with us.
-National Statistics status can be removed at any point when the highest standards are not maintained and reinstated when standards are restored.
-This might call for a full re-assessment or a compliance check.
+The accreditation can be removed at any point if the standards are not maintained and reinstated when standards are restored.
+This might call for a full re-assessment or a more focused compliance check.
+Further information about this process of cancellation or suspension is available on our accredited official statistics policy.

-National Statistics products should state when the National Statistics status was awarded through the most recent assessment or re-assessment against the Code of Practice for Statistics.
-They should also refer to any compliance checks which have led to continued designations and outline how outputs have been developed since the latest confirmation of National Statistics status.
-More detail is available in our guidance.
+Accredited official statistics outputs should state when the accreditation was awarded through the most recent assessment or re-assessment against the Code of Practice for Statistics.
+They should also refer to any compliance check which has confirmed compliance with the Code and outline how outputs have been developed since the latest confirmation.

 Back to top